 We drive from Cape Town for about an hour and half to the reserve.
 We enter the gates and drive down this long dirt road for probably a good 15 minutes.
 Our white rental car is no longer white.
 Right when we walk in the wood chalet looking house, were given warm toilettes, ok yes this is the life.
 It get’s better, we’re then greeted with ‘sangria’, yup ok I’ll stay here for the rest of my life.

-They gave us a villa for the few days we were here for.
+They gave us a villa for the few days we were staying there.
 It was a dream.
 We went on our first safari that night.
 Yikes, did we see more than I could have ever imagined.
-We began with the hippo pond where we see one just lounging in the pond enjoying some rays and all of a sudden a little head pops up and there’s baby hippo.
+We began with the hippo pond where we saw one just lounging in the pond enjoying some rays and all of a sudden a little head pops up and there’s baby hippo.

 We were able to find the tribe of elephants right when the sun was going down.
 As some may know elephants are my favorite animal so this was a truly magical moment.
 What made it better was the ranger gave us permission to get out of the jeep and stretch our legs, but also he had a little picnic for us.
 There was banana chips, beers, red and white wine.
 Like, was this even real, elephants, sunset, wine… this is true happiness in Africa.

 We hop back in the jeep after it’s gotten quite cold and pitch black.
 The jeep has barely any lights on.
-The next spot we find ourselves between the lioness getting ready to pounce and attack a buck and on the other side of us is the lion, another lioness and the cubs waiting patiently for her to bring back diner.
+Our next spot was with the lions.
+We find ourselves between the lioness, who’s getting ready to pounce and attack a buck and the lion on the other side of us, while another lioness and the cubs waiting patiently further back for the first lionness to bring back diner.
 When the lion get’s impatient he walks over to the lioness and gives this deep roar.
 Hearing that sound made my heart start.
-It was incredible, my whole body has goose bumps.
+It was incredible, my whole body had goose bumps.

 The rest of our day is spent eating, getting a massage and a pedicure.
 All the huts that we were in have floor to ceiling windows, so after breakfast the tribe of elephants walked right by.
 So casual, so elegant.
 Living the life in the wild.